 *NeuroStar TMS Therapy is indicated for the treatment of Major Depressive Disorder in adult patients who have failed to achieve satisfactory improvement from one prior antidepressant medication at or above the minimal effective dose and duration in the current episode.
+Per insurance guidelines for covering TMS treatments; patients must have tried at least four prior antidepressant medication trials which failed to achieve satisfactory improvement.
 It's effectiveness has not been established in patients who have failed to receive benefit from two or more prior antidepressant medications at minimal dose and duration; it has not been studied in patients without prior antidepressant medication treatment.
 It should not be used (is contraindicated) in patients with implanted metallic devices or non-removable metallic objects in or around the head.

 You can also visit the official Neurostar TMS Therapy website.